Tanzel Smart

-Tanzel Etric Smart Jr. (born November 6, 1994) is an American football defensive tackle for the New York Jets of the National Football League (NFL).
-He played college football at Tulane, and was drafted by the Los Angeles Rams in the sixth round of the 2017 NFL Draft.
+Tanzel Eric Smart Jr. (born November 6, 1994) is an American professional football coach and former defensive tackle who is a defensive quality control assistant for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Tulane Green Wave, and was selected by the Los Angeles Rams in the sixth round of the 2017 NFL draft.
+He also played for the Buffalo Bills, Cleveland Browns, and New York Jets.